jlinick/EclipseAutomator/README.md

 ## Schema for info.json

-The info jsonfile is structured into a 5 parts: contact_times, equipment, phases, voice_actions, and camera actions.
-This is where you set timings, and orchestration for all your cameras.
+The info jsonfile is structured into a 5 parts: contact_times, equipment, phases, voice_actions, and camera_actions.
+This is where you set all of the information necessary to run your custom orchestration.
 You can create several different jsonfiles, and run each with the --input filename.json in the run.py command.

 ### contact_times (optional)

-If you didn't use the `determine_times.py` script and want to set eclipse timings manually, you can find timings from other sources such as [Photo Ephemeris](https://app.photoephemeris.com/) or the [Solar Eclipse Timer App](https://www.solareclipsetimer.com/), and fill in the proper ISO format as shown below:
+If you didn't use the `determine_times.py` script and want to set eclipse timings manually, you can find timings from other sources such as [Photo Ephemeris](https://app.photoephemeris.com/) or the [Solar Eclipse Timer App](https://www.solareclipsetimer.com/), and enter them as shown below:

 ```
 "contact_times":[